THINGS TO KNOW ABOUT DAUFUSKIE ISLAND

 A common misconception of Daufuskie Island is that no cars are allowed.
 There are some car restrictions within the private resorts, but many folks outside of the resorts drive cars or trucks.
 That being said, 99% of all visitors or tourists rent golf carts as their mode of Daufuskie Island transportation.

-Tour Daufuskie offers 4-seater golf cart rentals for self-guided adventures; $75 for a 4-hour block, $85 for 5 hours, and $5 per additional hour. $45 for a 2-hour block is offered to Tour Daufuskie customers finishing up a guided tour.
+Tour Daufuskie offers 4-seater golf cart rentals for self-guided adventures; $75 for a 4-hour block, $10 per additional hour.
+We also offer 6-seater golf cart rentals for self-guided adventures; $95 for a 4-hour block, $15 per additional hour. $45 for a 2-hour block is offered to Tour Daufuskie customers finishing up a guided tour.
 Give us a call at 843-842-9449 to book your cart!
-We do not offer bike rentals since the majority of our roads are sand, which can be difficult to maneuver on.
-However, Island Carts (843-505-3937) offers bicycle rentals for those of you who want to take a spin.

 DAUFUSKIE ISLAND RENTAL HOMES AND ACCOMMODATIONS

 Daufuskie Island is truly one of the best kept secrets on the east coast for the perfect family coastal vacation.
-If your only visiting for the day you will probably miss all of the great rental home options that are offered on Daufuskie.
+Although a day trip is a great adventure, staying on the island allows for a true Daufuskie experience.
 Below, we have compiled a list of links for rental companies we recommend who will help guide you in renting the perfect house for your family or group.